SteveTownsend/pef-moderation/README.md

 The work is satisfying but monotonous and demands constant focus and critical thinking.
 Prolonged exposure to toxic
 internet content is well-known to damage mental health.
 Self-care is more important than this work.
 Take breaks often and for as long as needed.
+If a team member sees content they cannot or don't want to moderate for any reason, they should **Escalate** with a
+comment for the team
 **More volunteers can be found.
 Your mental health is precious, and needed so you can help.**
 Moderators need a moderation account on Bluesky separate from their personal account to avoid conflicts of interest
 and possible harassment on the platform.